pescap/EasyHPC/docs/source/github.rst

 You're ready to collaborate to any Open-Source repository on GitHub!

-How to link an issue with a pull request
+How to manually link an issue with a pull request
 ----------------------------------------

 1. On the upstream GitHub repository click on ``Pull requests``.